digiltd/oh-rtd-test/Nikobus-Binding.md

 In order to be able to read the status of a nikobus switch module channel or to switch a channel directly on the switch module without mimicking a button press, you will need to configure items for each channel on the switch modules.

-The nikobus switch modules use a closed protocol and therefore it is currently not possible for the binding to calculate the complete command and checksum combination to get or set a switch channel status.
-To workaround this limitation, the binding provides a scanner, which will send all possible command and checksum combinations to your switch module and when it detects a working combination, it will store it for later reuse (in the cache file specified in your configuration).
-Once your modules have been scanned, the binding can use the detected combinations to switch your channels or to request the status from the modules.

-Note: the scanner has been used multiple times already to scan switch modules without problems, but you should use it at your own risk.
-At the very least, it's a good idea to switch off the power to your light sources whilst the scanner is running.
-This will prevent your house from looking like a x-mas tree during the scan.

 The configuration of a switch channel has the following format:

     Switch myChannel {nikobus="<moduleAddress>:<channel>"}